Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 TANF sanction rules are temporarily suspended.
 TANF cases will not be sanctioned during this time period.

-TANF and GA clients who have a medical exemption set to expire between March and November 2020 will have their exemption automatically extended.
-TANF and GA clients will have to submit a new health assessment form to be eligible for a medical exemption after November 30, 2020.
+TANF and GA clients who have a medical exemption set to expire will have their exemption automatically extended during the public health emergency.
+TANF and GA clients will have to submit a new health assessment form to be eligible for a medical exemption after their current exemption expires or the public health emergency ends.

 The DSS Fair Hearing Unit resumed scheduling hearings, holding hearings, and issuing hearing decisions on June 1, 2020.
 Administrative Disqualification Hearings resumed on October 1, 2020.